1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 2002 Brethren Community Thrift Shop opens in storefront at 1319 Derry St.

-2014 In response to incidents of young black men being killed by police, graduates of bcmPEACE’s Agape-Satyagraha program were asked by the Community Responders Network (CRN) to lead listening sessions to strengthen police/community relations.
+2014 In response to incidents of young black men being killed by police, graduates of bcmPEACE’s Agape-Satyagraha program are asked by the Community Responders Network (CRN) to lead listening sessions to strengthen police/community relations.
 Using skills learned in Agape-Satyagraha, youth led their peers in circle-process discussions.
-CRN incorporatedthe reflections from these listening sessions into Police Training sessions developed by CRN in conjunction with the U.S. Department of Justice and local law enforcement.
+CRN incorporated the reflections from these listening sessions into Police Training sessions developed by CRN in conjunction with the U.S. Department of Justice and local law enforcement.

-2020 bcmPEACE is honored to be the spotlight ministry at Atlantic Northeast District Conference
+2020 bcmPEACE is honored to be the spotlight ministry at the Atlantic Northeast District Conference